 - Unknown Soldiers – Väinö Linna’s book is the most important Finnish historical novel.
 It takes place during the Winter War when Finland was up in arms against Russia.
-Its vivacious, region-specific language might be lost on a foreign reader but its colorful characters make this an interesting read even for modern audiences.
+Its vivacious, region-specific language might be lost on a foreign reader but its colourful characters make this an interesting read even for modern audiences.

 - The Summer Book – One of the most translated Finnish novels tells the story of a little girl, her father and her grandmother spending their summer on a sleepy island in the Gulf of Finland.
-The author Tove Jansson is also well known as the creator of the beloved Moomin characters.
+The author is well known as the creator of the beloved Moomin characters.

 - Finnish Nightmares – This web comic quickly went viral and has now also been turned into physical books.
-The short comic strips depict Finnish people in various (social) predicaments like having to leave your apartment when there’s a neighbour in the hallway or having to sit next to a stranger on the bus.
+The short comic strips depict Finnish people in various (social) predicaments.
+Like having to leave your apartment when there’s a neighbour in the hallway, or having to sit next to a stranger on the bus.

 A Brief History of Finland